timofeysie/khipu/docs/sprints/sprint-2.md

 2. Cannot read property 'includes' of null
 3. DOME - detail pages lead to general description, not a detail
 4. DONE - what to do with the rejected items info
-5. fallacies end of list function not working regression
+5. #58 fallacies end of list function not working regression
 6. Cannot convert undefined or null to object
 7. DONE - Cannot read property 'q' of undefined
 8. DONE - #47 fix the icons
-9. #55 Create link to Wikipedia on the details page
+9. DONE - #55 Create link to Wikipedia on the details page
-10. Redirect to data uri value
+10. Redirect to data uri value response error (Issue #57)
 11. Refactor the item-details-store and friends
 12. Use an observer instead of a complete callback for the router params
 13. Cannot read property 'en' of undefined on user description update
+14. #54 Allow links on detail pages to work
+15. Start using GitHub projects

 ## Work notes